Cantine Pellegrino Marsala Superiore Old Dry 18%

 Description

-Cantine Pellegrino Marsala Superiore Old Dry is an aged, dry (or Secco) style of Marsala, perfect as an aperitif (or a dessert wines if you don’t like them too sweet) or as an ingredient in Italian savoury dishes like chicken or veal Marsala.
-For cooking desserts use a sweeter Marsala like the Pellegrino Garibaldi.
+Cantine Pellegrino Marsala Superiore Old Dry is an aged, dry (or Secco) style of Marsala, perfect as an aperitif (or a dessert wine if you don’t like them too sweet) or as an ingredient in Italian savoury dishes like chicken or veal Marsala.
+For cooking desserts, use a sweeter Marsala like the Pellegrino Garibaldi Dolce.

 Tasting Notes